Ziang-Lu/Database-Learning-Notes/README.md

 # Database Learning Notes

-These repo contains course notes in the following courses:
+This repo contains course notes in the following courses:

 * **Database Systems Concepts & Design** from *Georgia Tech* on Udacity
 * **Intro to Relational Database** on Udacity